JiwonJJeong/battleship/README.md

 - Manipulate DOM dynamically using dynamic identifiers, CSS combinators, and CSS pseudoclasses
 - Combine event delegation, listeners, HTML attributes, and Drag and Drop API to allow board setup with drag and drop
 - Mirror HTML structure with nested selectors and use private variables for maintainable CSS
+- Layout elements with specificity using combination of Grid, Flexbox, and relative lengths.

 ## The Drag and Drop Feature: Example of Problem Solving
 - Requirements: Move multi-element ships into a board of multi-element containers with specificity